jeffknerr/mytrilog/README.md

 ### Added Edit

 I added an Edit Workout option, for when I type in the wrong date or wrong workout "what".
-Thanks for this page for helping me with the edit templates and links:
+Thanks to Randall Degges for this page and help with the edit templates and links:
 [https://developer.okta.com/blog/2018/07/23/build-a-simple-crud-app-with-flask-and-python](https://developer.okta.com/blog/2018/07/23/build-a-simple-crud-app-with-flask-and-python)